Addpixel/KirbyComments/README.md

 </div>
 ```

 You are not limited to using the `comments` snipped shipped with this plugin.
 Feel free to learn from [the source code](https://github.com/Addpixel/KirbyComments/blob/master/snippets/comments.php) and write your own comments-form if the `comments` snippet doesn’t suit your needs.
+Learn more about [writing custom comments markup](#custom-markup) and read the [API Documentation](#api-documentation).

 ## Options